Mesh-254/alx-zero_day/README.md

-This is my second GittHub repository: alx-zero_day
+This is my second GittHub repository: alx-zero_day, coding is so cool!